Modules

 Human Resource and Public Economics

-Courses in Module: Econ 315, 323, 412, 415, 425, 427, 428, 432, 436, 445
+Courses in Module: ECON 315, 323, 412, 415, 425, 427, 428, 432, 436, 445

 Description of Module: The courses in this module include courses that focus on economic analysis of employment, earnings, and the labor market, and related government policies; the analysis of the impact and influence of demographic trends; and courses addressing microeconomic issues in public economics, including government spending and taxation.
 Also examined in more depth are a number of applications in such specific areas of microeconomic public policy as environmental economics, urban economics, and health economics.